m15-ai/TrooperAI/README.md

 ## Configuration

-The system is configured via a JSON file named `.trooper_config.json`, located in the home directory.
+The system is configured via a JSON file named `.trooper_config.json`, located in the project directory.
 This file controls audio devices, behavior, personality, and more.

 #### USB-Based Configuration Override